explainers-by-googlers/Web-Environment-Integrity/explainer.md

 APIs, so it makes sense to relax some of the restrictions we propose for the Web APIs above.
 In
 particular:

-- The WebView API doesn't have the same concerns regarding vendor lock-in.
+- The WebView API doesn't have the same concerns regarding vendor lock-in, because they are already locked in.
 - The WebView API can expose information about the embedder's application under certain conditions (for example, opt-in).
+For example to allow for even more tracking.

 ## Stakeholder feedback / opposition

 [Implementers and other stakeholders may already have publicly stated positions on this work.
 We will list them here with links to evidence as appropriate.]

-- [Implementor A] : Positive
+- [Implementor A] : Positive (It's clear we are this, is not it)
 - [Stakeholder B] : No signals
 - [Implementor C] : Negative

-[When appropriate, we will explain the reasons given by other implementers for their concerns.]
+[When appropriate, we will explain the reasons given by other implementers for their concerns.
+Or maybe not and hide them in secret.
+Let's not raise alarm and make this too public.]

 ## References & acknowledgements